breatheco-de/mastering-web-dynamics-from-HTTP-to-real-time/lessons/parsing-the-html.md

 ---
-title: "Parsing HTML: How the Browser Builds the Page You See"
+title: "Analyzing HTML: How the Browser Builds the Page You See"
 description: >
     Discover how the browser interprets the HTML received from the server to construct the visual structure of a web page.
-This lesson explains how the DOM is formed, what blocks its parsing, and why this step is crucial in loading any site.
+This lesson explains how the DOM is formed, what blocks its parsing, and why this step is crucial in loading any website.
 tags: ["HTML", "DOM", "browser", "web structure", "web", "rendering"]
 ---

-<todo> Falta la introduccion diciendo que asumimos que ya se sabe como funciona el backend y como recive y prepara la respuesta del primer HTML que va a renderizarse, ahora vamos a hablar de lo que pasa una vez que el HTML llega al browser</todo>
+Before we begin, let’s set the context: [**we assume you already know how a server processes a request**](https://github.com/4GeeksAcademy/mastering-web-dynamics-from-HTTP-to-real-time/blob/main/lessons/response-to-the-client.md) and prepares the initial HTML response to be sent to the browser.
+Now we take the next step: **what happens once that HTML reaches the browser?**

+That’s what we’re going to uncover—how the browser interprets the document to build the page you see on your screen.

 ## The Browser as an Architect

-Once the server sends **the response** with the page content (e.g., an HTML file), the browser begins its work, receiving that content and **parsing it line by line to build the visual structure of the page** you see on your screen.
+Once the server sends **the response** with the page content (e.g., an HTML file), the browser begins its work, receiving that content and **parsing it line by line to construct the visual structure of the page** you’ll see on your screen.

 Imagine the browser as an architect receiving the blueprints of a house (the HTML).
 It reads the instructions from the beginning, interprets the key parts (structure, decoration, functions), and assembles each element in its place.
 If the blueprints have attachments like images, technical manuals, or permits (stylesheets or scripts), the architect needs to review them before proceeding.